sineadcullinane/SimpleWeather/README.md

 # SimpleWeather

-A simple weather app created using OpenWeatherMap.org
+A simple weather app created using OpenWeatherMap.org, based on a tutorial found on tutsplus.com